about Yachtsnet online yacht brokerage

 Long keel with encapsulated ballast

 Designed by Percy Dalton as a GRP version of one of the smaller traditional Falmouth Working Boats, the Heard 23 is produced in three basic versions: open working boat, short cabin 'weekender' layout and long cabin 'cruising' layout.
-The yacht illustrated here is a 'short cabin' version.

 about us